jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     - Message returned to the Client: `Unable to get the body request.
 See logs for more details`

 4) For simultaneous access to SOAP 1.1 and 1.2 to the same route:
+    - `WSDL/XSD VALIDATION`:
-    - `WSDL/XSD VALIDATION`: define `config.xsdSoapSchema` and `config.xsdSoapSchemaInclude` for SOAP 1.1 XSD schema and `config.xsdSoap12Schema` and `config.xsdSoap12SchemaInclude` for SOAP 1.2 XSD schema.
+      - Define `config.xsdSoapSchema` and `config.xsdSoapSchemaInclude` for SOAP 1.1 XSD schema and `config.xsdSoap12Schema` and `config.xsdSoap12SchemaInclude` for SOAP 1.2 XSD schema.
 The plugin automatically detects the SOAP version and uses the right XSD schema for validation.
 Do not swap the SOAP 1.1 and 1.2 XSD definitions (for instance: do not set the SOAP 1.2 definition in `xsdSoapSchema` and `xsdSoapSchemaInclude`)
+      - For allowing SOAP 1.1 request and rejecting SOAP 1.2, set `config.xsdSoap12Schema` to `<!-- -->`
+      - For rejecting SOAP 1.1 request and allowing SOAP 1.2, set `config.xsdSoapSchema` to `<!-- -->` and define `config.xsdSoap12Schema` and `config.xsdSoap12SchemaInclude`
     - `ROUTING BY XPATH`: define the targets twice in `config.RouteXPathTargets` one for SOAP 1.1 and another for SOAP 1.2
     - `XSLT TRANSFORMATION`: the same XSLT can be used for both SOAP versions. see [Known Limitations](#known-limitations)

+5) For completly disable the `WSDL/XSD VALIDATION` for SOAP 1.1, set `config.xsdSoapSchema` to `<!-- -->`

 <a id="information"></a>

 ## Information